- The Heart of Texas Foundation

 for Men at Darrington

 The Field Ministers Training Center at Darrington began in 2011.
 One class of 33-36 students has graduated every year in May since 2015.
-As of 2019, 183 men with long prison sentences have completed their full coursework while at the Darrington Unit and received the Bachelor of Arts in Biblical Studies—a dually accredited degree from the Southern Association of Colleges and Schools (SACS) and the Association of Theological Schools (ATS) accrediting bodies.
+As of 2019, 183 men with long prison sentences have completed their full coursework while at the Darrington Unit and received the Bachelor of Arts in Applied Ministry—a dually accredited degree from the Southern Association of Colleges and Schools (SACS) and the Association of Theological Schools (ATS) accrediting bodies.
 The Field Ministers Training Center at Darrington maintains the highest standards of accreditation, is privately funded, overseen by The Heart of Texas Foundation, and led daily by its appointed Director and Deputy Director—all completely funded by The Heart of Texas Foundation.

 Field Ministers Training Center